vertigo1919/eldritch-front-end/README.md

 - **Controllers** → game logic coordination
 - **API layer** → backend communication

-This made the project easier to maintain and debug, especially when handling real-time multiplayer events.
+This makes the project easier to maintain and debug, especially when handling real-time multiplayer events.

-### Browser-Based Game Design
-Building a game in a web environment required:

-- scene lifecycle control
-- event-driven architecture
-- structured rendering logic